Generalized Lee Bounds: Bounds under unconditional monotonicity

-I use the standard \cite{Rubin} potential outcomes framework.
+Consider the sample selection model in \cite{LeeBound}.
 Let $D=1$ be an indicator for treatment receipt.
 Let $Y(1)$ and $Y(0)$ denote the potential outcomes if an individual is treated or not, respectively.
 Likewise, let $S(1)=1$ and $S(0)=1$ be dummies for whether an individual's outcome is observed with and without treatment.
-The random sample $(D_i, X_i, S_i, S_i Y_i)_{i=1}^N$ consists of the treatment status $D$, a baseline covariate vector $X$, the selection status $S=D \cdot S(1) + (1-D) \cdot S(0)$ and the outcome $S \cdot Y = S \cdot (D \cdot Y(1) + (1-D) \cdot Y(0))$ for selected individuals.
-The object of interest is the average treatment effect (ATE)
+The data vector $W=(D,X,S,S \cdot Y)$ consists of the treatment status $D$, a baseline covariate vector $X$, the selection status $S=D \cdot S(1) + (1-D) \cdot S(0)$ and the outcome $S \cdot Y = S \cdot (D \cdot Y(1) + (1-D) \cdot Y(0))$ for selected individuals. \cite{LeeBound} focuses on the average treatment effect (ATE)